 Jumping into warm water allows modification in the paddlers equipment.
 Each stretch of coast is viewed by the kayaker as a potential jumping site.

+This has been a difficult post to write, not from a literary perspective but rather from a safety point of view.
 A number of people may find some of the ideas somewhat controversial.
 The idea of encouraging people to jump off cliffs into the sea must cause numerous Health and Safety inspectors to turn in their graves.
 We need to be realistic though, generations of young people have flung themselves from bridges, cliffs etc, all in the pursuit of pleasure..
 It seems to be more sensible to offer suggestions on how to jump in safety as opposed to discouraging people and perhaps forcing them to indulge in this pastime without any guidance.

+As we are all aware the sea kayak is the ideal craft for the minute exploration of the indentations of the coast line.
 The small nooks and crannies, often with steep sides offer excellent opportunities for climbing out of the kayaks, scrambling over the rocks and jumping back into the water before paddling on.
 This can be one of the great pleasures of paddling but to enjoy it safely requires some knowledge and technique.
 These are ideally acquired before heading out onto the open ocean.

 This is an ideal practice jump.
 Not too high but clearly over hanging so if there is a mistake on take off the jumper will still hit the water.